 You may not want to sell your own home, but that doesn’t mean you can’t get in on the action.
 If you’ve been thinking about starting a new career in home staging, now’s your chance!
 It’s much more than just simple decorating, and it takes a trained eye to get really good at it.
 To get your career off the ground, why not take a home staging course?
 Keep reading for our tips on how taking home staging courses can help increase your spring income!

 1. Connect with Clients

 A good staging course will go in-depth about how to develop good relationships.
-It may not always be easy for introvertive stagers to come out of their shell to new clients.
-But, it’s much easier to give great client-service when you know exactly what to do and say during your professional meetings, and most importantly, how to listen!
+It’s not always easy for introvertive stagers to come out of their shell to new clients.
+But, it’s much easier to give great client-service when you know exactly what to do and say during your professional meetings.
+Most importantly, you need to know how to listen!

 2. Create Curb Appeal

 Once the trees start to bud, you’ll know that spring really has arrived.
 Most people believe home staging just involves transforming the interiors of a home, but it’s much more than that.
 Never underestimate the power of an aesthetically pleasing exterior!